 Use craft glue to adhere the inner wing to the body.

 Hold for several seconds while the glue sets and let dry completely.

 Then move onto the outer wing.
 You’re going to add glue on the portions of the clothespins that touch the inner wing.

 Slide everything together and hold – wiping away any excess glue that comes out the top or bottom.

 Let your wing dry as shown and then repeat on the other side of the body.
 You only have one more step and your dragonflies are done.

 To add an amazing amount of bling to your winged creatures, use a brush to apply a coat of Extreme Glitter Mod Podge to the wings only.
 Dragonflies have such shimmery wings . . . we’re trying to mimic that effect with Mod Podge!

 Once you’ve coated both wings, let dry.

 Now you’re ready to hang your clothespin dragonflies!
 You can do this with Command Strips or with small nails (one on each wing).
 Once you hang them, you won’t be able to see the nails.

 Look at how shimmery the wings are.
 I absolutely love these and think they make the greatest decor.
-I hope you enjoyed this project!
+I hope you enjoyed this spring craft for adults!